Shortcut to a timer-stopped page leads to a frontend error

 (issue imported from #M1066)

-#2 Updated by Rainer Kuhn about 14 years ago
+#2 Updated by Rainer Kuhn over 14 years ago

 I don't know the relevant code parts of the core, but is there no possibility to get analogous functionality of other TYPO3 parts, e.g.